mukul-rathi/bolt/README.md

 [![CircleCI](https://circleci.com/gh/mukul-rathi/bolt/tree/master.svg?style=svg)](https://circleci.com/gh/mukul-rathi/bolt/tree/master)
 [![Coverage Status](https://coveralls.io/repos/github/mukul-rathi/bolt/badge.svg?branch=master)](https://coveralls.io/github/mukul-rathi/bolt?branch=master)

-This is the repository for my Part II Dissertation.
+I am implementing a programming language Bolt with a type system that eliminates data-races!
+To see the accompanying dissertation, head to `https://github.com/mukul-rathi/bolt-dissertation`.
+To see a couple of examples of Bolt versus Java - check out `examples/` in this repo.

-I am implementing a programming language Bolt with a type system that eliminates data-races.
+Tutorials for how I built this all are incoming - I'll tweet about them when they drop https://twitter.com/mukulrathi_.

 ## Getting started